THE RABBIT 2023, 2011, 1999, 1987, 1975, 1963, 1951

 Famous people born in the Year Of The Rabbit:

-Pitt, Cesar Chavez, Charlize Theron, Chris Cooper, Confucius, Drew Barrymore, Einstein, Enrique Iglesias, Eva Longoria, Fernando Lamas, Francis Ford Coppola,
+Johnny Depp, Cesar Chavez, Charlize Theron, Whitney Houston, Gina Lollobrigida, Gin Lee, Chris Cooper, Confucius, Drew Barrymore, Einstein, Enrique Iglesias, Michael Jordan, Eva Longoria, Fernando Lamas, Francis Ford Coppola,

 Freddy Rodríguez, Germaine Greer, Geoffrey Rush, Jane Seymour, Kate Winslet, Michael Jordan, Michael Keaton, Nanette Newman, Neil Sedaka, Nicolas Cage, Olga San Juan, Orson Welles, Rudolph Nureyev, Steven Segal, Tina Turner.